BedrockStreaming/bemlinter/packages/bemlinter/README.md

 bemlinter [![Build Status](https://travis-ci.org/M6Web/bemlinter.svg?branch=master)](https://travis-ci.org/M6Web/bemlinter)
 ======

-A cli tool to lint bem component isolation in SCSS files
+A cli tool to lint bem component isolation in CSS / SCSS files

 The main rules are:

- 1. A SCSS block file should only contain its own classes
+ 1. A CSS block file should only contain its own classes
- 2. A SCSS file, even if it is not a block, should not style a class of another block
+ 2. A CSS file, even if it is not a block, should not style a class of another block

 Quick start